 This example demonstrates how to read data, identify certain elements, and display the results.
 In the example, you modify one of the code templates provided by the MATLAB Analysis and MATLAB Visualizations apps.
 The example uses data from ThingSpeak channel 12397, which collects weather data from an Arduino® based weather station in Natick, MA.

 To calculate the maximum and minimum daily temperatures from the Natick weather station, write a MATLAB® script using the code template provided.

-Navigate to the Apps tab in ThingSpeak, and select MATLAB Analysis.
-Click New, choose Calculate high and low temperatures, and click Create.
+Go to the Apps tab in ThingSpeak and select MATLAB Analysis.
+Click New, select Calculate high and low temperatures, and click Create.